Remix-Design/RemixIcon/README.md

 ```

 > **Note:** `remixicon-admin-fill` after the `#` in the above example can be replaced with any valid icon name of Remix Icon.
 You can go to [remixicon.com](https://remixicon.com) to check the name of the icons. `-line` means the outlined style icon, and `-fill` means the filled style icon.

+## License
+Remix Icon is licensed under the [Apache License Version 2.0](https://github.com/Remix-Design/remixicon/blob/master/License).
+Feel free to use and re-share thses icons in you products.
+We would be very grateful if you mention "Remix Icon" in your product introduction, but it's not required.
+The only thing we ask is that you can't re-sell these icons.